-- 3.8.2.1. there should be no primary considerations at all but one list of factors for consideration, where - the safety of children is listed as the first consideration and given priority; - that the meaningful relationship be listed as one of the many factors; - that the courts should weigh up all of the factors in the list depending on the circumstances of each individual case, and - 3.8.2.2. secondly, if the primary considerations are to be retained that there should only be one primary consideration that is about the safety of children. - 3.8.2.3.
-If neither of those options are accepted, WLSA's third option is to support the change proposed in the 2010 Bill giving weight to safety in the two primary considerations and the wording of the proposed section 60CC(2A) should read as:
+- that the meaningful relationship be listed as one of the many factors; - that the courts should weigh up all of the factors in the list depending on the circumstances of each individual case. - 5.8.2.2.
+If primary considerations are retained, there should only be one primary consideration that is about the safety and protection of children. - 5.8.2.3.
+If neither of those options are accepted, at a minimum, proposed section 60CC(2A) should be redrafted as follows: